Connected Mobility

 • the transport of dangerous goods;

-The Movyon C-ITS platform integrates and enhances this data together with information collected from traffic sensors, intelligent cameras and ITS systems already deployed along the network.
+The Movyon C-ITS platform integrates and enhances this data together with information collected from traffic sensors, smart cameras and ITS systems already deployed along the network.

-(*) Today, RSUs represent the primary communication channel between vehicles and infrastructure.
-However, in the future, C-ITS services may also rely on other networks, such as cellular connectivity, as these become more widespread and reliable for the secure exchange of data.
+Today, RSUs represent the main communication channel between vehicles and infrastructure, but in the future C-ITS services may also rely on other networks, such as cellular connectivity, as these become more widespread and reliable for secure data exchange.

 An integrated platform for road operators

-Thanks to the automation of analysis and decision-making processes, the platform also enhances existing ITS technologies, such as Traffic Management Systems (TMS), dynamic lane management systems and variable speed control systems, improving their performance without increasing operational complexity.
+Thanks to the automation of analysis and decision-making processes, the platform also enhances existing ITS technologies, such as Traffic Management Systems (TMS), dynamic lane management systems and dynamic speed regulation systems, improving their performance without increasing operational complexity.

-The solution can operate either as a standalone platform, with its own operational interface, or be directly integrated into the road operator’s traffic control systems.
+The solution can be used as a standalone platform, with its own operational interface, or integrated directly into the road operator’s traffic control systems.

 Through a unified and real-time view of the network, operators can: